Adastram1/tray_manager/README.md

 You can 'Disable' the interactions with your checkbox by setting the value of `check_default` to `None`.

 > [!NOTE]
-> The callback won't be called if the user clicks on the checkbox when it is disabled.
+> The callback won't be executed if the user clicks on the checkbox when it is disabled.

 To create one, use the `tray_manager.CheckBox` class as followed :